tommyjlong/wral-weather-card/README.md

 - Changes default icon location to /local/community/wral-weather-card/icons/ {TBF}

 # Credits
-- Original Weather Card: This is a modified copy of the Lovelace animated weather card from [brankragten] (https://github.com/bramkragten/weather-card) to work with the [WRAL Weather custom component](https://github.com/tommyjlong/wral_weather).
+- Original Weather Card: This is a modified copy of the Lovelace animated weather card from [brankragten](https://github.com/bramkragten/weather-card) to work with the [WRAL Weather custom component](https://github.com/tommyjlong/wral_weather).
 - amCharts: Except where noted, the animated icons were created by amCharts (https://www.amcharts.com/) and is licensed under Creative Commons Attribution 4.0 International Public License: https://creativecommons.org/licenses/by/4.0/
 If in doubt, email amCharts at contact@amcharts.com
-- fog animated icon: Original from  [Jason Parthum](https://community.home-assistant.io/t/animated-weather-icons-svg-for-all-dark-sky-values/150702) that has been modified.
+- fog animated icon: Original from  [Jason Parthum](https://community.home-assistant.io/t/animated-weather-icons-svg-for-all-dark-sky-values/150702) that has been modified slightly.